GRIDAPPSD/gridappsd-pyvvo/README.md

 $ sudo apt-get install python3.6
 ```

+There's a helper script to perform this: install/python36Setup.sh.

 ## Python packages
 There is an included "requirements.txt" file in the "pyvvo" directory.
 Note that the "gridappsd-python" also has a "requirements.txt" file, so we'll need to install those packages too.
 Python's pip package manager can be used to easily install packages.
 Here's an example if you're installing the packages for the entire system:
 ```Shell Session